-The two new streets in this quadrant of the plan area appear to have substantial impacts to parcels such that they may render several properties undevelopable.
+The two new streets in the southeast quadrant of the Plan area appear to have substantial impacts to parcels such that they may render several properties undevelopable.
 These impacts may affect the opportunities for implementing the project, should these properties not be consolidated under a single developer.